ouspg/trytls/README.md

 We currently are working to support following backends implementing the tests:

  * Local backend in the test runner itself (aka `localhost` backend) [WIP]
- * TryTLS backend both as docker based "run-it-yourself" packaging and as a hosted service provided by us [WIP]
+ * [Trytls backend](backends/trytls) both as docker based "run-it-yourself" packaging and as a hosted service provided by us [WIP]
  * [BadSSL](https://badssl.com)